SapitoSucio/froggo-guides/docs/script_commands.md

 \***classchange**(**<view id\>**{,"**<NPC name\>**","**<flag\>**"});

 This command is very ancient, its origins are clouded in mystery.
-It will send a 'display id change' packet to everyone in the immediate area of the NPC object, which will supposedly make the NPC look like a different sprite, an NPC sprite ID, or a monster ID.
+It will send a `display id change` packet to everyone in the immediate area of the NPC object, which will supposedly make the NPC look like a different sprite, an NPC sprite ID, or a monster ID.
 This effect is not stored anywhere and will not persist (Which is odd, cause it would be relatively easy to make it do so)